Cameron Students posing for a picture on Campus

 Class Descriptions

-Core and Upper Body Incorporating a combination of core and upper body exercises into your fitness routine ensures a balanced approach to overall strength and functional fitness.
+Strength and Tone Incorporating a combination of core and upper body exercises into your fitness routine ensures a balanced approach to overall strength and functional fitness.
 This combination supports good posture, reduces the risk of injuries, and enhances your capacity for various physical tasks involving the upper body.
-This Class will be on Tuesdays at 12:15 PM.
+This Class will be on Monday and Friday at 12:15 PM to 12:45 PM.